-Acting quickly is crucial, but that is only possible if you know the early warning signs of water heater failure.
+Acting quickly is crucial, but that is only possible if you know the early warning signs of the boiler not working properly.
 You don’t have to wait until you have only cold water coming from the taps, here are some of the most common signs you should have your water heater checked soon.

 Does the water sometimes come out as hot as you want and other times as cold or lukewarm?
 Does this happen even though no adjustment was made to the water heater’s temperature setting?
 This could indicate a developing fault.